 - 1. Issues that are pending or have been concluded by other administrative or judicial procedures. - 2.
-Work assignments, which do not result in a demotion or salary reduction (such as reclassifications or transfers).
+Work assignments, which do not result in a demotion or salary reduction (such as reclassifications or transfers). - 3.
+Changes in work assignment and staffing to comply with: - i. operating budget allocations; - ii. legislative mandates by the State or Federal Governments; - iii. court orders or other legal requirements; and - iv. restructuring of city department(s) and function(s) - 4.
+The content or rating of a performance evaluation except when the employee can show that he/she suffered disparate adverse effect from the evaluation. - 5.
+The selection of an individual to fill a position through appointment, promotion, or transfer except when the employee can show adverse effect because of unlawful discrimination. - 6.
+Any type of adverse action.

-- 3. Changes in work assignment and staffing to comply with: - i. operating budget allocations; - ii. legislative mandates by the State or Federal Governments; - iii. court orders or other legal requirements; and - iv. restructuring of city department(s) and function(s) - 4.
-The content or rating of a performance evaluation except when the employee can show that he/she suffered disparate adverse affect from the evaluation. - 5.
-The selection of an individual to fill a position through appointment, promotion, or transfer except when the employee can show adverse affect because of unlawful discrimination. - 6.
-Disciplinary actions involving reprimands or adverse actions. - 7.
-Any matter, which is not within the jurisdiction or control of the City. - 8.
+- 7. Any matter, which is not within the jurisdiction or control of the City. - 8.
 Internal security practices established by the Department Director, Personnel Officer or City Manager. - 9.
-Decisions and practices or adopted resolutions and policies which are not job or work related and which do not violate these Personnel Rules and Regulations.
+Decisions and practices or adopted resolutions and policies which are not job- or work-related and which do not violate these Personnel Rules and Regulations.